 And I simply covered them covering that.

-Like in New York, there's a judge in Trump's case, not even a jury, his real estate case.
+Kind of like in New York, there's a judge in Trump's case, not even a jury, in his real estate case.

 And so suddenly I would wake up and there would be sometimes 100 articles or more a day, every major news channel saying that I was currently saying nobody died, currently sending people to their houses, currently peeing on graves.